 1 Egg whisked with a teaspoon of water for the egg wash

 A stand mixer was used to make and knead the dough for this loaf.
 You may choose to make this by hand, however, the dough is incredibly sticky.
-A mixer is recommended.
+So using a mixer is recommended.

 - First of all, measure 320mls of milk into a microwaveable jug.
 Zap on full power for 20 seconds.
 Stir and check the temperature, it should be the same as body temperature.

 - Into the slightly warmed (not fridge cold) milk add 2 whole eggs.
 The volume should be 350mls.
 Tip away any small excess of milk.